NEXT GENERATION MATERIALS

 Within the Competence Center Synthesis molecules and means are developed to modify inter- and surfaces which are commonly encountered in organic electronic devices.
 The quality of devices often crucially depends on these interfaces.
 Especially the semiconductor-dielectric interface in field-effect transistors and semiconductor-electrode contact are important.
 Small conjugated molecules can, as self-assembling monolayers (SAMs), shift the work function of electrodes to achieve better alignment with the organic semiconductor as well as to improve the wettability of the surface and thus contact to the semiconductor.
 We develop new SAM molecules for metal oxides such as ITO and metals such as silver and gold and tune size and orientation of their dipole moments with respect to the surface.

 Our work is funded within the Interphase project (FKZ 13N13695) by the BMBF.
-Previous work was funded within the MORPHEUS project (link auf Steckbrief) (FKZ 13N11701) by the BMBF (Unfortunately, the link is only available in German).
+Previous work was funded within the MORPHEUS project (FKZ 13N11701) by the BMBF.

 Novel organic dopants

 Molecular doping increases conductivity both of organic small molecules and polymers.
 Ohmic losses in the charge transport layers and injection barriers at interfaces to electrodes can be drastically reduced.
 P- and n-type dopants are synthesized in the Comptence Center and tested with respect to air/moisture stability as well as solubility and their doping strength to achieve more soluble materials of higher potency compared to literature.
-Doping effects are studied in mixed phases and at interlayers.
+Doping effects are studied in bulk and at the interfaces.

 Our work is funded within the Interphase project (FKZ 13N13695) by the BMBF.